Grow a Girl

 Sponsorship not only contributes to changing the lives of young women by empowering them to further engage with their peers and community at a grassroots level, it also offers a number of donor benefits.

-Both regular and one-off donors will receive an update every six months, detailing the progress of the overall Peer Educator programme.
-Regular donors will receive additional correspondence from their sponsored child and will be invited to submit correspondence to a designated address.
-Information explaining the programme, the benefits of child sponsorship and the work Act4Africa does will be sent to all donors upon initial registration.
+Both regular and one-off donors will receive an update on the girls progress every six months.
+Regular donors will receive additional correspondence from individual girls and will be invited to submit return correspondence to a designated address.
+Information explaining the programme, the benefits of sponsorship and the work Act4Africa does will be sent to all donors upon initial registration.

 Be part of the solution.